ann-amboka/Cohort-Analysis/README.md

 📊 COHORT ANALYSIS PROJECT

-Understanding Retention, Campaign Impact, and Business Sustainability
+Retention, Campaign Impact, Events, and Business Sustainability

-NOTE: This is a dataset developed by CHATCPT

 🔍 FRAMEWORK USED

-This analysis follows a simple but powerful decision framework:
+This analysis follows a simple decision-making framework:

-What happened?
+A.What happened?

-Was it good or bad?
+B.Was it good or bad?

-What should we do about it?
+C.What should we do about it?

-The dataset was analyzed across five core areas to reflect real-world business behavior.
+The analysis is structured across five key areas, incorporating campaigns, real-world events, and user behavior over time.

 A. WHAT HAPPENED
 1. Trend Analysis

 Across all cohorts, retention decreased by approximately 10% every month.
-This translates to an average loss of 10,000 users per month.

-The decline is consistent across cohorts, indicating a systemic issue rather than a one-off anomaly.

-2. Identifying High-Value Customers

-The analysis shows that walk-in users (non-campaign users) are the highest-value customers.

-Compared to campaign-driven users, walk-ins:

-Use the product more frequently

-Stay active for longer periods

-Show stronger long-term engagement

-This suggests that organic acquisition is bringing in better-fit users.

-3. Measuring Campaign Effectiveness

-Three campaigns were evaluated.

-Campaigns successfully drove user acquisition across all months

-One campaign (Campaign A) showed strong first-month retention

-However, retention drops sharply after Month 1 for campaign users

-This indicates that campaigns are effective at acquisition, but weak at long-term retention.

-4. Tracking Customer Changes

-User count declines every month across all cohorts, regardless of acquisition source.

-This confirms that churn is persistent and ongoing, not isolated to a specific cohort, campaign, or event.

-5. Forecasting Business Performance

-Based on the observed trend:

-A 10% monthly decline is being consistently maintained

-If no changes are made, this pattern will continue

-This trajectory is not sustainable for the business in the long term.
+This represents an average loss of 10,000 users per month.

+The decline is consistent across cohorts, indicating a system-wide retention problem, not a cohort-specific issue.

+2. Impact of Business Events

+Three major events occurred during the analysis period:

+Product launch

+Price drop

+System outage

+Key Observations

+>The product launch did not produce a sustained improvement in retention.

+>Despite the price drop, sign-ups and active users showed no meaningful increase.

+>The system outage negatively affected engagement but did not change the overall churn pattern.

+Insight

+The price drop failed to attract new users or improve retention, suggesting that pricing was not the core barrier.
+For a new product, this indicates that value perception and product experience matter more than discounts.

+3. Identifying High-Value Customers

+High-value customers are(organic) users, not campaign-driven users.

+Compared to users acquired through campaigns, organic users:

+Engage more frequently

+Stay active longer

+Show stronger long-term retention

+These users demonstrate clear product-market fit.

+4. Measuring Campaign Effectiveness

+Three campaigns were analyzed.

+Campaign A and Campaign B were the most effective

+Higher acquisition volumes

+Stronger first-month retention

+Campaign C consistently underperformed

+Lower retention

+Lower long-term value

+While campaigns successfully drove sign-ups, retention beyond the first month declined sharply.

+5. Tracking Customer Changes

+User counts declined every month across all cohorts, regardless of:

+Campaign exposure

+Events

+Acquisition source

+This confirms that churn is persistent and structural.

+6. Forecasting Business Performance

+Based on historical trends:

+A 10% monthly decline is likely to continue

+If unchanged, this trajectory is not sustainable

+Growth driven purely by acquisition will continue to leak users.

 B. WAS IT GOOD OR BAD?

 ❌ What’s Bad

-Users are dropping every month
+Users drop every month across all cohorts

-Retention remains weak despite multiple campaigns and a price drop

-Growth is driven by acquisition, not loyalty
+Campaigns and price drops fail to improve long-term retention

+Acquisition growth masks deeper retention issues

 ✅ What’s Good

-Campaigns are effective at driving users
+Campaigns A and B are effective at acquisition

-Walk-in users show strong product-market fit
+Organic users show strong engagement and loyalty

-The problem is clearly identifiable, not ambiguous
+The core problems are clearly measurable and diagnosable

 C. WHAT SHOULD WE DO ABOUT IT?

-📌 Key Insight
+📌 Strategic Insight

-For B2C apps, a 5–7% monthly churn rate is generally considered healthy.
+For B2C apps, a 5–7% monthly churn rate is generally healthy.
 A 10% churn rate is dangerous.

-This indicates that the problem is not primarily a marketing issue, but a strategic and product issue.
+This is not a marketing problem.
+It is a strategy and retention problem.

 ✅ Recommendations

-1. Reduce Campaign Spend
+1. Reallocate Campaign Spend

-~Limit campaigns to Campaign A only
+Retain Campaign A

-~Eliminate underperforming campaigns that drive low-quality users
+Maintain Campaign B selectively

+Stop or reduce Campaign C

+Redirect Campaign C resources toward organic user nurturing

-2. Shift Focus to Walk-In Users
+2. Prioritize Organic (Walk-In) Users

-~Prioritize organic acquisition
+Organic users are the highest-value segment

-~Nurture walk-in users through onboarding, engagement, and retention strategies
+Invest in onboarding, engagement, and retention for this group

-These users represent the right target market, not just volume

-3. Reallocate Effort from Acquisition to Retention

-~Improve early-stage user experience

-~Focus on activation and habit formation in the first 30 days
+Focus on activation and habit formation rather than discounts

-~Retention improvements will have a larger impact than adding more users
+3. Shift Focus from Discounts to Value

+Price drops did not increase acquisition

+Improve:

+~~Core feature clarity

+~~Early user experience

+~~Retention improvements will outperform acquisition spend

-🧠 Final Takeaway
+🧠 FINAL TAKEAWAY

-The business is growing users but losing customers faster than it can sustain.
+The business is acquiring users successfully but failing to retain them.

-Until retention is fixed, scaling acquisition will only amplify the problem.
+Until retention improves:

+More campaigns will only increase churn volume

+Discounts will not fix the underlying issue

-Cohort analysis reveals not just what is happening, but why growth is fragile, and where strategy must change.
+Cohort analysis reveals where growth is breaking and where strategy must change.